mirjoy/learn_paperjs/tutorial.md

     // item.fillColor.hue += 1;
 		item.position.x += item.bounds.width / 15;
     item.rotate(2);
-    myPath.fillColor.hue += 1;
+    // Change the color of all the triangles? myPath.fillColor.hue += 0.02;
     // If the item has left the view on the right, move it back
 		// to the left:
 		if (item.bounds.left > view.size.width) {
 			item.position.x = -item.bounds.width;